lot-tola/csb-final-project/README.md

 # Project Information

 This project provides a user interface to interact with an automated price tracking web scraper.
-Currently the tracker scrapes amazon.ca, but could be configured to scrape multiple sources.

-## Libraries/Frameworks/Modules
+## Libraries/Frameworks

 This project uses: